 The bottom line?
 Working from home can not only lead to greater productivity, it can result in happier, healthier employees as well.
 While some may consider "work from home" an oxymoron, there's increasingly greater support -- and evidence -- that, in the right environments, a work from home lifestyle can be both productive and profitable.

-Click here to read a recent report from j2 Global about how small businesses are more optimistic in 2013 versus 2012.
-Click here to view the infographic.
+Click here to see a recent infographic published by j2 Global about how small businesses are more optimistic in 2013 versus 2012.